Adding a new locale to Beta and Release builds

 The language pack for the new locale will be uploaded automatically by release automation on addons.mozilla.org (starting with the Beta version).
 A few follow-up manual steps are needed:

-account needs to be added as author for the language pack. - The
+• The Mozilla account needs to be added as author for the language pack.

-For the first two steps, an email needs to be sent to AMO administrators (amo-admins(at)mozilla.com).
+For the first step, an email needs to be sent to AMO administrators (amo-admins(at)mozilla.com).

 These steps will make the language pack available in both the Language Tools page and the API used by Firefox to add new languages from preferences.